How To Order Checks From Chase

 How Much Does It Cost To Order Checks From Chase?

-A box of 100 checks starts at $20 for customers with a Chase Total Checking account.
-The cost might also depend on the type of checks ordered.
+A box of checks varies based on the items ordered.
 According to Chase Customer Service, it takes 10 to 14 days to receive checks, though some types of checks can be delivered faster for an additional fee.

 Customers also have ways of receiving free checks.
 The Chase Premier Plus Checking account provides free checks if you choose Chase design checks.
 If you opt for the Chase Sapphire Checking account, the company provides checks free of charge for both Chase design and personal design checks.

 Customers should note that these free checks come with requirements.
 Those with a Premier Plus account must have an average beginning day balance of $15,000 across all linked Chase accounts or a linked qualifying Chase first mortgage with automatic payments.
 Customers who fall short of these requirements must pay a $25 per month fee.
 Sapphire account holders must have $75,000 deposited across all linked Chase accounts or face a similar $25 monthly charge.